Limbourg

-Limbourg (/fr/; German and Dutch: Limburg; Limbôr) or Limbourg-sur-Vesdre is a city and municipality of Wallonia located in the province of Liège, Belgium.
+Limbourg (/fr/; Limburg an der Weser; Limburg; Limbôr) or Limbourg-sur-Vesdre is a city and municipality of Wallonia located in the province of Liège, Belgium.

 On 1 January 2008, Limbourg had a total population of 5,680.
 The total area is 24.63 km^{2} which gives a population density of 231 inhabitants per km^{2}.

 The municipality consists of the following districts: Bilstain, Goé, and Limbourg.

 The lower part of the town, along the Vesdre, is called Dolhain.